What is a Deed of Assignment?

-The University may request you to assign intellectual property to the University where:
+The University may request you to assign your intellectual property rights to the University where:

 - It is a requirement of a third party which is funding or facilitating a research project, consultancy, CRC agreement or Joint Venture Agreement; or